Dmytro-kur/ForceCalc/README.md

 # Distinctiveness and Complexity

-Creating a text that can't be overlapped.
-Radio buttons in react
 Mobile responsiveness by changing a flex parameters mathimetical functions multiply, and rotate in calculation_canvas.js and Building an arrows for force vectors Style waves for buttons
 Force, torque, distance calculation in models.py.
 Using a recalculation for torque. numpy Make a resizes rescaled rezoomed grid for canvas Creating an interactive canvas with different coordinates for cursor

 1. For "login", "register" and "user menu" buttons Linear Gradient in css was added:
 ```